Itzy-B/Earn-To-Die-Malicious-API-/README.md

       - ```adb devices```
     - You should see a pop-up on your screen asking you to ``allow USB debugging``.
 Tap the option to allow.
     - Type the ```adb devices``` command again, if necessary, and you should see a list of devices attached to your computer, with one entry for your phone or tablet.
-2. Download and install your old Android app
+2. Download and install the Android app
-    - At this point, you can download the APK installer file.
+    - At this point, you can download the file.
     - Copy that app to the same ```Platform Tools``` directory on your computer
         - An example of a directory would be: ```C:\Android\platform-tools```
     - Run the following command in your terminal/command line window: